-- Material events or changes of one or several key markets, respectively economies in the Group's business territory. - Material amendments to the domestic or international mandatory legal framework (laws, regulations, etc.) or any material changes to the practices of supervisory or other authorities relevant for the company. - Unforeseen exit of a member of the Management Board if it can be assumed that the appointment of a replacement member would be severely prejudiced in the case of compliance with this remuneration policy.
+- Material events or changes in one or several key markets or economies in the Group's business territory. - Material amendments to the domestic or international mandatory legal framework (laws, regulations, etc.) or any material changes in the practices of supervisory or other authorities relevant for the company. - Unforeseen exit of a member of the Managing Board if it can be assumed that the appointment of a replacement member would be severely prejudiced in the case of compliance with this remuneration policy.

-With regard to any amendments relating to the bonus, see clause 2.2.2 lit. a) under the heading "targets".
+With regard to any amendments relating to the bonus, see clause 2.2.2 a) under the heading "Targets".